ghadisujit1005/Super-Store-Sales-Performance/README.md

 Project Overview:

 This project focuses on analyzing Super Store sales data to gain insights into sales performance, profitability, customer behavior, product trends, and delivery efficiency using Power BI.

 Dataset Description:

 The dataset contains transactional sales data with the following key fields:
-1.Order, customer, product, and location details 2.Sales, quantity, and profit metrics
+1. Order, customer, product, and location details
+2. Sales, quantity, and profit metrics
-3.Delivery, payment, and order status information 4.Calculated fields such as profit margin, delivery days, and sales status
+3. Delivery, payment, and order status information
+4. Calculated fields such as profit margin, delivery days, and sales status

 Objectives:
-1.Analyze overall sales and profit performance 2.Identify top customers, products, and regions 3.Track monthly and yearly sales trends
+1. Analyze overall sales and profit performance
+2. Identify top customers, products, and regions
+3. Track monthly and yearly sales trends
-4.Evaluate delivery efficiency and order status 5.Support data-driven business decision-making
+4. Evaluate delivery efficiency and order status
+5. Support data-driven business decision-making

 Key Features of the Dashboard: